Top of the page

 Orchitis is an inflammation or infection of the testicle, often caused by a virus or bacteria.
 Symptoms of orchitis include pain, swelling, or a feeling of heaviness in the scrotum.

-Orchitis can occur in men who get mumps, influenza, or tuberculosis.
+Orchitis can occur in males who get mumps, influenza, or tuberculosis.
 Sexually transmitted infections may also cause orchitis.

 Pain and swelling in the scrotum should be evaluated by a doctor.
 Treatment of orchitis caused by bacteria includes antibiotics.
 Orchitis caused by a virus, such as mumps, is treated with rest and pain medicine.